acetaminophen and diphenhydramine (cont.)

-You should not take this medication if you are allergic to acetaminophen or diphenhydramine.
+You should not use this medication if you are allergic to it, or if you have:

-It is not known whether acetaminophen and diphenhydramine will harm an unborn baby.
-Do not use cold or cough medicine without medical advice if you are pregnant.
+It is not known whether this medicine will harm an unborn baby.
+Do not use cold or allergy medicine without a doctor's advice if you are pregnant.

-Acetaminophen and diphenhydramine can may pass into breast milk and may harm a nursing baby.
-Do not use cold or cough medicine without your doctor's advice if you are breast-feeding a baby.
+This medicine can pass into breast milk and may harm a nursing baby.
+Antihistamines may slow breast milk production.
+Do not use cold or allergy without a doctor's advice if you are breast-feeding a baby.

 How should I take acetaminophen and diphenhydramine?